Wednesday, May 4, 2016

 "The facility does not contain sufficient animal enclosures to routinely house the number of animals annually reported as taken into custody," Kovich concluded in his report.

-Kovich also determined that PETA employees kill 84 percent of the animals in their custody within 24 hours of receiving them.
+Kovich also determined that PETA employees kill 84 percent of the animals in their custody within 24 hours of receiving them."[PETA's] primary purpose," Kovich wrote, "is not to find permanent adoptive homes for animals."

 PETA media liaison Jane Dollinger told The Daily Caller in an email that "most of the animals we take in are society's rejects; aggressive, on death's door, or somehow unadoptable."